RedisLabs/redislabs-docs/content/rc/databases/create-database/create-active-active-database.md

 aliases: /rc/subscriptions/create-active-active-subscription/
 ---

+Active-Active databases store data across multiple regions and availability zones.
+This improves scalability, performance, and availability, especially when compared to standalone databases.
+See [Active-Active Redis]({{<relref "rc/databases/configuration/active-active-redis">}}) for more information.

-To deploy Active-Active databases in Redis Cloud, create a Redis Cloud Pro database with Active-Active enabled.
+To deploy Active-Active databases in Redis Cloud, you need a Redis Cloud Pro subscription that enables Active-Active Redis and defines the regions for each copy of your databases.

-Overall, the process is similar to [create a Pro database with a new subscription]({{<relref "/rc/databases/create-database/create-pro-database-new">}}).
+Overall, the process is similar to [creating a Pro database with a new subscription]({{<relref "/rc/databases/create-database/create-pro-database-new">}}).
 However, there are some additional requirements listed below:

 - Enable Active-Active Redis
 - [Define the regions](#define-regions) for each database instance